 Nic Houslip says "the Rover parts manual for the RV8 lists the thermostat as GTS104, so we are sure that is the correct part.
 I think that a caution for members is to check for the presence of the vent pin, bleed valve, bobble pin or whatever it is called, and to reject any thermostat supplied that does not have one.
-A quick survey of the leading parts suppliers shows Moss Europe offer a GTS104 with no vent, Rimmer Bros with no visible vent, B&G yes a vent, MG Parts UK no visible vent and David Manners no visible vent.
-Clive Wheatley mgv8parts supplies the part with a vent.
-There is also a very wide variation in price, from as little as £2.40 to over £6.00 but the difference in cash terms is not large.
+A quick survey of the leading parts suppliers shows four offer a GTS104 with no vent and three suppliers offer a GTS104 with a vent - they are B&G, Clive Wheatley mgv8parts and Moss Europe.
+There is also a very wide variation in price, from as little as £2.40 to over £6.00.

 Dave Morris added "Yesterday I went to my local motor factor and looked at their stock of thermostats.
 What I found was that all of their 82C stats, including those listed as a GTS104 equivalent, were unvented.

 Conversely their 88C thermostats, listed for 3.9 Discoveries & Range Rovers, were vented.
 Not a very scientific survey I know but what I think it means is that we need to take care when buying replacements from non-specialist suppliers using the MG or Unipart part numbers".

-Nic Houslip added "the small drilled hole is a bleed hole, primarily to allow a small amount of heated water to go past the thermostat and ensure that the wax bulb gets heated and allow the thermostat to open.
-It also allows any air trapped (which may also prevent the bulb getting heated) to pass.
-The bobble valve allows a reverse flow of water during cooling down when the thermostat may be closed.
+Nic Houslip added "the small drilled hole is a bleed hole, primarily to allow a small amount of heated water to go past the thermostat and ensure that the wax bulb gets heated and allow the thermostat to open, it also allows any air trapped [which may also prevent the bulb getting heated] The bobble valve allows a reverse flow of water during cooling down when the thermostat may be closed.
 You need to check carefully the replacement part has a vent".